GridlockNetwork/Resources/whitepapers/readme.md

 ##### Personal Device

-Gridlock uses a client-side application for wallet generation and usage.
+Gridlock uses a client-side application for vault generation and usage.
 The application is also a storage participant and can encrypt and store a share of the private key.
 Users can add more devices of the same type with additional personal devices or hardware-based key storage devices.

 ##### Personal Cloud Device